ffelten/ffelten.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Computer Science (2021--2024)
+* Ph.D. in Computer Science (2021--2024)
-  * I won several awards for my thesis on multi-objective RL.
+  * I won several awards for my thesis on [Multi-Objective Reinforcement Learning](https://hdl.handle.net/10993/61488).
+Simple as that.
+  * Lecturer at the University of Luxembourg for the course "Programming Fundamentals 3".
   * T.A. in Optimization for Computer Scientist: Master
 * M.S. in Computer Science, Université Catholique de Louvain, Major in AI, Big Data and Optimization, 2018
-  * [Thesis](https://dial.uclouvain.be/memoire/ucl/en/object/thesis%3A14566) subject: "Reducing train delays in a real-time context: a **Constraint Programming** approach using conditional time-interval variables"
+  * [Thesis](https://dial.uclouvain.be/memoire/ucl/en/object/thesis%3A14566) subject: "Reducing train delays in a real-time context: a Constraint Programming approach using conditional time-interval variables"
   * Grade: Magna Cum Laude
   * Erasmus at KTH, Stockholm
 * B.S. in Computer Science, Université Catholique de Louvain, 2015